Tougher Than The Rest - Complete

 Who was I kidding?
 It wasn't just her personality I wanted to see more of!

-Thanks to anyone who has read this.
-Please let me know what you think.
+Please review and let me know what you think.

 A huge thank you to Project Team Beta for all their beta help with these first few chapters.